khanson679/khanson679.github.io/cv.md

 ## Publications

 * Kenneth Hanson (to appear).
 [Tier-based strict locality and the typology of agreement](/files/hanson-jlm-tsl-agreement-preprint.pdf).
 Journal of Language Modeling.
+* Kenneth Hanson (to appear).
+[Adjunction in (T)SL Syntax](/files/hanson-2025-adjunction.pdf).
+Proceedings of SCiL 2025.
+University of Oregon, Eugene, OR.
+* Logan Swanson, Kenneth Hanson, and Thomas Graf (to appear).
+[Are syntactic categories ISL-2 inferrable?
+A corpus study](/files/swanson-etal-2025-categories.pdf).
+Proceedings of SCiL 2025.
+University of Oregon, Eugene, OR.
+* Thomas Graf and Kenneth Hanson (to appear).
+[Automata for subregular syntax: Syntax with strings attached](/files/graf-hanson-2025-automata.pdf).
+Proceedings of SCiL 2025.
+University of Oregon, Eugene, OR.
+* Kenneth Hanson (to appear) [Upward Agreement and Syntactic Counterfeeding in Lubukusu](/files/hanson-lsa2025-upward-agreement.pdf).
+Proceedings of LSA 2025.
+Philadephia, PA.
 * Kenneth Hanson (2024).
 [A tier-based model of syntactic agreement](/files/hanson-cls60-tier-based-agreement.pdf).
 Proceedings of CLS 60.
 University of Chicago, Chicago, IL.
 * Kenneth Hanson (2024).
 [Tiers, paths, and syntactic locality: The view from learning](/files/hanson-scil2024-tiers-paths-locality.pdf).
 Proceedings of SCiL 2024.
 UC Irvine, Irvine, CA.
 * Kenneth Hanson (2023).
 [Strict locality in syntax](/files/hanson-cls59-sl-in-syntax.pdf).
 Proceedings of CLS 59.
 University of Chicago, Chicago, IL.